Network monarchy: Definitions

-Network monarchy coined by Duncan McCargo in his influential journal, 'Network monarchy and legitimacy crises in Thailand' in 2006.
-It involved active interventions in the political activity by the Thai King and his proxies, notably former prime minister and Privy Council President, Prem Tinsulanond.
-It developed considerable influence, but never achieved the conditions for domination but working through institutions in the government or parliament.
+The term network monarchy was coined by Duncan McCargo in the 2006 journal article "Network monarchy and legitimacy crises in Thailand."
+It involved active interventions in the political activity by King Bhumibol and his proxies, notably former prime minister and Privy Council President, Prem Tinsulanond.
+It developed considerable influence, but never achieved the conditions for domination, instead working through institutions in the government or parliament.
 It is essentially conservative, but also took on liberal forms during the 1990s.
-His work argued that the recent politics of Thailand since 1990s, ideas such as constitutional monarchy, bureaucratic polity, transitional democracy and political reform fail to fit the actual politics.
-The leading network of the period since 1973 Thai popular uprising to Thaksin Shinawatra era, described first time as 'Network Monarchy', that centred on the monarchy.
+His work argued that widely used ideas such as constitutional monarchy, bureaucratic polity, transitional democracy and political reform failed to capture the recent politics of Thailand since the 1990s.
+In place of these ideas, McCargo proposed a model for Thai politics from the 1973 Thai popular uprising to the Thaksin Shinawatra era where the leading network was centred on the monarchy.

-Ferrara claimed, shortly before the Supreme Court of Thailand delivered its verdict to seize Thaksin Shinawatra's assets, that the judiciary was a well-established part of Bhumibol's network and represented his main avenue to exercise extra-constitutional prerogatives despite having the appearance of being constitutional.
+Federico Ferrara claimed, shortly before the Supreme Court of Thailand delivered its verdict to seize Thaksin Shinawatra's assets, that the judiciary was a well-established part of Bhumibol's network and represented his main avenue to exercise extra-constitutional prerogatives despite having the appearance of being constitutional.
 He also noted how, in comparison to the Constitutional Court's 2001 acquittal of Thaksin, the judiciary was a much more important part of the "network" than it was in the past.

 Asa Kumpha, Thai Khadi Research Institute, Thammasat University, attempted to give an analytical study on the relationship between the network monarchy and the Thai elite network.
 His study found the formation and dynamics of the network monarchy that correlates to the royal hegemony of King Bhumibol Adulyadej in each period.
 Asa noted that the consensus among the Thai elite is essential for the network.